tlug/tlug.jp/README.md

     stack exec site watch -- --host HOST --port PORT

 For the second command `--host` and `--port` are optional.
-The server will not automatically a page for the site or referesh changed pages.
+The server will not automatically load a page for the site or refresh changed pages.